WireRecon/RedTeam-BlueTeam-Intrusion-Detection-v1/README.md

 ---
 ## 🧪 Known Limitations (v1)

-This initial version was a proof-of-concept focused on UI deception and reverse shell delivery using HTA + PowerShell.
+This initial version was a basic but functional proof-of-concept, focused on UI deception and reverse shell delivery using HTA + PowerShell.
+While the techniques were rudimentary by design, they provided a strong foundation for the more advanced payload in development.

 - ❌ Base64 encoding had reliability issues in some setups
 - ❌ No AMSI bypass or evasion layers included